-- for providing or arranging for all, or substantially all of the covered services provided to the Health Insurer's defined group of members in return for a monthly payment that is inclusive of the total, or near total costs of such covered services based on a negotiated percentage of the Health Insurer's premium or based on a negotiated fixed per member per month payment, and (ii) incorporates incentives and/or penalties for performance relative to quality targets. - (g) "Health insurer" means any entity subject to the insurance laws and regulations of this state, or subject to the jurisdiction of the Commissioner, that contracts or offers to contract to provide, deliver, arrange for, pay for, or reimburse any of the costs of health care services, including, without limitation, an insurance company offering accident and sickness insurance, a health maintenance organization, a non-profit hospital service corporation, a non-profit dental service corporation, a non-profit optometric service corporation, a domestic insurance company subject to chapter 1 of title 27 of the General Laws that offers or provides health insurance coverage in the state and a foreign insurance company subject to chapter 2 of title 27 of the General Laws that offers or provides health insurance coverage in the state. - (h) "Holding company system" has the same meaning as set out in R.I.
-Gen. Laws § 27-35-1 et seq. - (i) "Indirect Primary Care Expenses" means payments by the Health Insurer to support and strengthen the capacity of a primary care practice to function as a medical home, and to successfully manage risk-bearing contracts, but which do not qualify as Direct Primary Care Expenses.
+for providing or arranging for all, or substantially all of the covered services provided to the Health Insurer's defined group of members in return for a monthly payment that is inclusive of the total, or near total costs of such covered services based on a negotiated percentage of the Health Insurer's premium or based on a negotiated fixed per member per month payment, and (ii) incorporates incentives and/or penalties for performance relative to quality targets.

+- (fg) "Health insurer" means any entity subject to the insurance laws and regulations of this state, or subject to the jurisdiction of the Commissioner, that contracts or offers to contract to provide, deliver, arrange for, pay for, or reimburse any of the costs of health care services, including, without limitation, an insurance company offering accident and sickness insurance, a health maintenance organization, a non-profit hospital service corporation, a non-profit medical service corporation, a non-profit dental service corporation, a non-profit optometric service corporation, a domestic insurance company subject to chapter 1 of title 27 of the General Laws that offers or provides health insurance coverage in the state and a foreign insurance company subject to chapter 2 of title 27 of the General Laws that offers or provides health insurance coverage in the state. - (gh) "Holding company system" has the same meaning as set out in R.I.
+Gen. Laws § 27-35-1 et seq. - (hi) "Indirect Primary Care Expenses" means payments by the Health Insurance Issuer Insurer to support and strengthen the capacity of a primary care practice to function as a medical home, and to successfully manage risk-bearing contracts, but which do not qualify as Direct Primary Care Expenses.
 Indirect Primary Care Expenses may include a proper allocation, proportionate to the benefit accruing to the Primary Care Practice, of Health Insurer investments in data, analytics, and population-health and disease registries for Primary Care Practices without the foreseeable ability to make and manage such infrastructure investments, but which do not qualify as acceptable Direct Primary Care Spending, in accordance with parameters and criteria issued in a bulletin issued by the Commissioner, or upon request by a Health Insurer and approved by the Commissioner.
 Such payments shall include financial support, in an amount approved by the Commissioner, for the administrative expenses of the medical home initiative endorsed by RIGL Chapter 42-14.6, and for the health information exchange established by RIGL Chapter 5-37.7.
-By May 1, 2016 the Commissioner shall reassess this obligation by Health Insurers to provide financial support for the health information exchange. - (j) "Integrated System of Care", sometimes referred to as an Accountable Care Organization, means one or more health care entities that agree to be accountable for the quality, cost, and overall care of a population of patients, and that enters into a Population-Based Contract, such as a Shared Savings Contract or Risk Sharing Contract or Global Capitation Contract, with one or more Health Insurers to care for a defined group of patients.
+By May 1, 2016 the Commissioner shall reassess this obligation by Health Insurers to provide financial support for the health information exchange. - (ij) "Integrated System of Care", sometimes referred to as an Accountable Care Organization, means a business entity one or more businesshealth care entities that agree to be accountable for the quality, cost, and overall care of consisting of physicians, other clinicians, hospitals and/or other providers that together provide care and share accountability for the cost and quality of care for a population of patients, and that enters into a Population-Based Contract, such as a sShared sSavings eContract or rRisk sSharing eContract or Global Capitation Contract, with one or more Health Insurers to care for a defined group of patients.

 Integrated Systems of Care can be composed of physicians, other clinicians, hospitals, and/or other providers.